rust-lang/book/second-edition/src/ch07-02-controlling-visibility-with-pub.md

 The call to `outermost::middle_function` will work because `middle_function` is public and `try_me` is accessing `middle_function` through its parent module `outermost`.
-We determined in the previous paragraph that this module is accessible.
+We already determined that this module is accessible.

 The call to `outermost::middle_secret_function` will cause a compilation error.
 Because `middle_secret_function` is private, the second rule applies.
 The root